Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Find out the likely ethnicity or diaspora of a first name and last name, according to the country of residence*
+*Infer the likely ethnicity/diaspora of a personal name, given a country of residence ISO2 code (ex.
+US, CA, AU, NZ etc.)*

 *<u>Cost :</u> The processing of each name requires **20** credits.*